 We hope this brief guide helps you to run your next competition on Facebook!
 Don’t forget to ‘like’ our brand new Facebook page too whilst you are there!

 Thank you to Sally Walker Creative Media for allowing us to ‘borrow’ this very comprehensive yet easy to read article!
 Facebook revised their terms on 11th May 2011.
 It’s vital if you rely on competitions to keep updated on these terms.Found this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡